GoogleChrome/developer.chrome.com/site/en/blog/tether-elements-to-each-other-with-css-anchor-positioning/index.md

 These solutions often aren't ideal.
 They need JavaScript or introduce extra markup.
 The CSS anchor positioning API aims to solve this by providing a CSS API for tethering elements.
 It provides a means to position and size one element based on the position and size of other elements.

-{% Img src="image/Dyx9FwYgMyNqy1kMGx8Orz6q0qC3/ZrBRrAMuhnkvS0EOqx4j.png", alt="Image shows a mockup browser window detailing the anatomy of a tooltip", width="664", height="582" %}
+{% Img src="image/Dyx9FwYgMyNqy1kMGx8Orz6q0qC3/ZrBRrAMuhnkvS0EOqx4j.png", alt="Image shows a mockup browser window detailing the anatomy of a tooltip.", width="664", height="582" %}

 ## Browser support
 You can try out the CSS anchor positioning API in Chrome Canary behind the "Experimental Web Platform Features" flag.
 To enable that flag, open Chrome Canary and visit `chrome://flags`.
 Then enable the "Experimental web platform features" flag.